avinash-chouhan/seg-mentor/README.md

  (very roughly) simulates a two-stage process of optimize-FCN32 then finesse with skip-connection..

 The other FEs also have BatchNorm which seem to add more robustness - to higher LR, random init of skip-conn., etc.
-It does require a significant (>1!) batch size for train, note
+It does (naturally) require a >1 batch size for train - which is fine, it's also good for GPU efficiency.

-we tried to look for schedules that work better for

 Input images were scaled so larger side becomes 512 pixels, then padded to 512x512
  <br>* *Note - that's a parameter, you can change that - inc. just for test time;